 Senior Recital.
 A senior recital is required for undergraduate degree programs except Sound Recording Technology and the Bachelor of Arts.
 The senior recital may not be presented until the student is enrolled in senior level applied music (4000-level work) and has passed a hearing for the area faculty.

 Recital Attendance Requirements.
 Each semester, various recitals and concerts are presented by students, faculty, and visiting artists.
 Attendance at such programs is an indispensable part of a quality musical education.
-All music majors must enroll in the Departmental Recital and attend the required number of weekly Departmental Recital Convocations.
-Also each music major must attend a minimum of eight (8) evening or weekend performances each semester.
-Each music major must complete this recital attendance requirement for a minimum of eight semesters (seven semesters for those seeking teacher certification) prior to graduation.
 In addition, applied music teachers may require attendance at all recitals in the individual performance area of each student.